 Page or Lightbox

 When the user clicks a photo in a gallery, they are taken to a page that shows a large version of the photo along with any title, caption and description you provide.
 You can optionally show each photo in a lightbox.
 When a thumbnail is clicked, the large version of the photo will appear in place.
-We recommend the Jetpack plugin’s Carousel feature if you want gallery lightboxes.
+We recommend the WP Featherlight plugin (free) if you want gallery lightboxes.

 All Galleries Page

 You can create a page that lists all galleries existing on the site.
 This provides an easy way for visitors to browse all of your photos.